COOKIE NOTICE

 English

-Our Writing Outcome: To write an information text
+Our Writing Outcome: To write an adventure story based on Journey

 Mastery Keys are the key skills and learning objectives children work towards in our Pathways to Write scheme.
 They outline the specific writing skills—such as grammar, vocabulary, structure and creativity—that pupils need to master in each unit.
 The Mastery Keys listed below show the exact skills your child will be developing and help you understand what they are working towards in their writing.